JuodaanViinaa/Laboratorio/README.md

 ### Requirements

 1. Python must be installed on the machine which will be used.
 2. All files to analyze must be named using the format `"[subject name][spacing character][session number]"` so that the library can properly read them.
-The spacing character can be composed of more than one character.
-Ex.: `"Rat1_pretraining_1"`, where `"_pretraining_"` is the spacing character.
+The spacing character can be composed of more than one character. e.g.: `"Rat1_pretraining_1"`, where `"_pretraining_"` is the spacing character.
 Its importance will be explained shortly.
 3. All files must be placed inside the temporary directory (explained below) before the analysis.

-As a special note, along this entire file it is assumed that the user has declared an array in their MedPC configuration which contains both the time of occurrence of each event, and the numbers which represent the events themselves in the format "XXX.XXX", where the number before the decimal point represents the time, and the number after represents the signal associated with the event (ex., "100.111" would represent an event whose associated signaling number is "111" and which occurred at time "100").
+As a special note, along this entire file it is assumed that the user has declared an array in their MedPC configuration which contains both the time of occurrence of each event, and the numbers which represent the events themselves in the format "XXX.XXX", where the number before the decimal point represents the time, and the number after represents the signal associated with the event (e.g., "100.111" would represent an event whose associated signaling number is "111" and which occurred at time "100").
 These numbers will be referred to as "time" and "marks", respectively.

 _____